ShristiC/ImageCarousel/ReadMe.md

 ## Key Features of the App

-1. A simple image carousel with a mock title, image, and description that is placed inside of a card
+1. A simple image carousel with a mock title, image, and description that is placed inside of a card.
+Each image also has an alt text associated with it.

-2. The ability to Statically Add or Remove more cards to the carousel (locally hosted and installed)
+2. Data is pulled in from a csv file of images that contain a URL, title, description, and an alt-text (inspired by the Kaggle Web Harvest Image and Caption dataset: https://www.kaggle.com/datasets/thedevastator/web-harvested-image-and-caption-dataset )

 3. Swipe and Immerse yourself in the carousel